karthikeyaraparla/Carl-Zeiss/Readme.md

 ## Daily Status Update – 21st January, 2026

 **What I Have Done:**
-Developing a real-time Food Delivery Application** using OOPS concepts in C#.
+Developing a real-time Food Delivery Application using OOPS concepts in C#.

 **What I Will Do Next:**
-Enhance the application and continue practicing advanced OOPS concepts.
+continue practicing advanced OOPS concepts.

 **Issues Faced:**
 None

 — *Raparla Karthikeya*